MewPurPur/GodSVG/CONTRIBUTING.md

 Your contribution is always appreciated!

 Contributions don't need to be perfect, but they must move GodSVG in the right direction.
-If you are planning to implement a feature or overhaul a system, it's important to write a proposal and discuss your ideas.
-I will try to quickly accept or decline them.
+If you are planning to implement a feature or overhaul a system, it's important to write a proposal and discuss your ideas first.
+I will try to be quick with accepting or declining them.
 Please do understand that PRs with a large maintenance cost may be under high scrutiny because of their long-term responsibility, even in the absence of the original contributor.

 ## Setup